IBM-Cloud/docs/admin/index.md

 - To edit the name of the org and add or remove managers, click the name for the organization in the list and follow the prompts on the screen.
+- To view information about a specific user of the organization you are viewing, click the user name to display User Information.
+You can then click the organization name to return to view Organization Information.

 ## Managing users and permissions
 {: #oc_useradmin}